 - Use "quotation marks" to search for an exact phrase

 - When using one line search box, also put braces "()" around your synonyms.
 E.g. (elderly or seniors or aged)

-Start with sources that provide an overview or summary.
-Encyclopedias, handbooks or textbooks provide overviews, definitions, and identify key authors and ideas.
+Get an overview of a topic.
+Use encyclopedias, handbooks or textbook for overviews, definitions, and to identify key authors and ideas.

 - The Encyclopedia of British Columbia

 - Encyclopedia of Social Welfare History in North America HV 12 E497 2005

 - Encyclopedia of Terrorism HV 6431 K883 2003

 For help, see the Library Guide, "How to use the Library Web Catalogue".